 Instead, you can host them on a platform that supports embedding, such as YouTube or its Vimeo counterpart.

-Embedded videos load quickly because they consume the hosting platform’s resources rather than those of your website’s server.
+Embedded videos load quickly because they consume the hosting platform’s resources rather than your website’s server.

 In addition to embedding them, you can optimize your homepage’s videos by giving them a relevant and descriptive title.
 All hosting platforms require videos to have a title.
 By giving a video a relevant and descriptive title, search engines will know what it’s about.

 Test for Mobile Compatibility